A public attack-detection standard must answer for dual use.

 - ▸Using ATR data to train attack models aimed at generating adversarial inputs that evade ATR detection.

 The MIT license permits any use, including commercial and forked use.
-This misuse definition is not a legal restriction — it is a clear statement of design intent, so adopters have a clear reference when evaluating risk.
+This misuse definition is not a legal restriction — a standard cannot control how it is used, and should not pretend to.
+It is a clear statement of design intent, giving adopters a reference they can cite when evaluating risk.

-- 1.The true_positive test cases in rules are minimal pattern exemplars, not complete attack chains.
-They are sufficient to validate detection but require additional attack engineering to function as a real exploit.
+- 1.The true_positive test cases are minimal pattern exemplars, not complete attack chains.
+They are sufficient to validate detection, yet still require additional attack engineering to become a working exploit — the signal a detection standard needs is a small fraction of the work weaponization takes.

-- 2.For particularly dangerous rules (high CVSS, actively exploited in the wild), we follow responsible-disclosure timelines and confirm affected vendors have had patch time before filing the PR.
-ATR-2026-00440 and ATR-2026-00441 (Microsoft Semantic Kernel CVEs) are an example: rules were published after MSRC's public disclosure.
+- 2.Rules for the most dangerous cases (high CVSS, actively exploited in the wild) follow responsible-disclosure timelines, confirming affected vendors have had patch time before the PR is filed.
+ATR-2026-00440 and ATR-2026-00441 — covering two critical Microsoft Semantic Kernel CVEs (CVE-2026-26030 and CVE-2026-25592) — are an instance of this: the rules were published only after MSRC's public disclosure.

-We did not import PyRIT's Pliny L1B3RT4S dataset because Anthropic's usage policy prevented our subagents from consuming it.
-AdvBench, HarmBench, and JailbreakBench were reclassified as test corpora (data/test-corpora/) rather than rule sources — those datasets describe target behaviors, not wrapped attack payloads.
+Source provenance is bounded too.
+PyRIT's Pliny L1B3RT4S dataset was not imported — Anthropic's usage policy does not allow our subagents to consume it.
+AdvBench, HarmBench, and JailbreakBench are classified as test corpora (data/test-corpora/) rather than rule sources: those datasets describe target behaviors, not wrapped attack payloads.

 If you observe ATR being misused.